 Detailed deployment options in the UE are described in clause 4.4.2 of the present document.

 Editor’s Note: How to use the 5GS broadcast-multicast User Service to address key issues 1 and 4 is for future study.

+7.3.5 Hybrid 5GMS unicast and 5MBS services

+Based on the principle considerations in Table 6.2.3-1, for all different hybrid unicast/5MBS services except MooD, the following needs to be done:

+Architecture for Hybrid 5GMS unicast and 5MBS services,

+Call flows for the hybrid services need to be defined.

+The required functions of the reference points need to be checked against existing functions in TS 26.501, TS 26.511, TS 26.512, TS 26.346, TS 26.347 and TS 26.348.

+The required functions need to be documented and extended as needed.

 8 Conclusions and Next Steps